Amazon event 2019: Echo Buds, Echo Frames, Alexa privacy updates, Amazon Smart Oven and everything announced

 - Samuel L. Jackson's voice comes to Amazon devices

-- Amazon adds a high-end Echo speaker to its lineup and a new $100 Amazon Echo
+- Amazon adds a high-end Echo Studio speaker to its lineup and a new $100 Amazon Echo

 - Amazon announces new 'Home Mode' privacy feature for Ring doorbells